soplakanets/node-forecastio/README.md

 ### Request Options
 Both `#forecast()` and `#timeMachine()` methods support passing additional options.
-*Below are some example, for all options consult [Forecast.IO API documentation](https://developer.forecast.io/docs/v2).*
+*Below are some examples, for all options consult [Forecast.IO API documentation](https://developer.forecast.io/docs/v2).*

 Example of requesting ad forecast in Si(metric) units with only 'daily' fields: